A walking tour following a spectacular and varied coastal trail in northern Japan.

 Total elevation gain: 655m (2,149ft).

-Day 5 Tanohata - Kitayama - Tanohata
+Day 5 Tanohata - Kitayama-zaki - Tanohata

 After breakfast, we return to the point where we completed yesterday’s walk along this beautiful coastline to continue on the trail back to our inn.
 Today provides us with more spectacular walking and is also the biggest test of our mettle.

 We quickly descend down steep steps to a cove before climbing again to the cliff tops.
 Thereafter follow a series of steep ascents and descents that provide us with a good workout and fantastic views.
 In places hand-hewn tunnels connect remote beaches and occasionally we have to use short ladders to scale some heights.
 Finally, we reach a clutch of picturesque fisherman’s huts, which have all been reconstructed after being washed away in 2011.
-We relax here before completing the last stretch of walking back to our inn, where we repeat the bathing and gastronomic pleasures of the previous evening.
+We relax here before completing the last stretch of walking back to our guesthouse, where we repeat the bathing and gastronomic pleasures of the previous evening.

-Accommodation: Hotel.
+Accommodation: Guesthouse.

 Meals: Breakfast, lunch & dinner provided.